Above/featured: Garmisch-Partenkirchen train station, with the characteristic red of Deutsche Bahn’s regional trains – 27 Feb 2017 (HL, 6D1).

 * All automobile license plates in Germany begin with one to three letters denoting place of registration.
 In the Garmisch-Partenkirchen area, plates begin with three letters: “GAP“.

-^ The German Wiki entry says that “Wank” is derived from an older German word “Hang” (slope), and that an earlier name for the mountain was “Eckenberg” (corner peak).
+^ The German Wiki entry says that “Wank” is derived from an older German word “Hang” (mountain-side or -slope), and that an earlier name for the mountain was “Eckenberg” (corner peak).